 [For Seal W see below in alphabetical order.]

-Seal F: The only documented use of major seal F on new woodblock prints are the first ten 100 Series designs published between April and September 1929.
-During the early part of edition II of the 100 Series several reprinted designs also use seal F. No original paintings with seal F have been found.
+Seal F: Seal F was used on the first ten designs of the 100 Series which were published between April and September 1929.
+During the early part of edition II of the 100 Series several reprinted designs also use seal F. No original paintings with seal F have been found, and it may best be considered a woodblock-specific subperiod which lasted for several months from early 1929 into September within the major Seal A Period.

 There is incomplete information that Rakusan revived seal F as a secondary addendum placed within the image area on a single group of 100 Series prints between the late 1930s and the immediate postwar period.
 On these copies a secondary seal F has been added near a corner margin to otherwise normal edition I and edition II prints which already had primary signature and seal markings.